MorrisSimons/filed-ai-assignment/README.md

 4. Run `solution_2_server.py`.
 5. Run `test_server.py` to test the endpoints with sample PDFs.

-- (Optional) In the future, the app may be deployed to Vercel for public use.
+- (Optional) You can drop files here: https://filed.morrissimons.com/drop or use the api as https://filed.morrissimons.com

 ## Classification Methods